hth313/OS4/doc/overview.rst

 have up to 4096 additional functions (which would be very hard to fit into 16K words).

-These extra functions may reside in banked pages.
-They can be on redefined keyboard layouts (shell keyboards), they will display in program mode and they can be assigned to keys.
+These extra functions can reside in banked pages, be on redefined keyboard layouts (shell keyboards), show in program mode and they can be assigned to keys.
 If you use an extension to the ``XEQ`` and ``ASN`` keys, you can access them by name as any other function.
 In fact, they will in almost every way act as any ordinary FAT function.